tonimelisma/fastgallery/README.md

-# gogallery - Static photo gallery generator
+# fastgallery - Static photo gallery generator

 Creates a static gallery of your photo and video library.